caub/mongo-cli-nodejs/README.md

     send({fn:'insert', args:[{a:5,_canRead:['john@gmail.com'],_canUpsert:['john@gmail.com'],_canRemove:['john@gmail.com']}]}, function(d){console.log(d)})

     //notifications:
-      connected clients receive the update when their rights matches
+      connected clients receive the update when their rights allow it
       note: not all methods will trigger notifications, insert, save, findAndModify, findAndRemove do update, remove won't since it just return the number of updates.

-demo:
+Demo server:
  - [heroku](http://mongo-cli.herokuapp.com/)
  - or from [cloud9](https://c9.io/), fork this project, open it and click run over server.js

-some more:
+Some apps using it:
  - [Calendar](http://jsbin.com/UmUbipa/15)
  - [Task list](http://jsbin.com/EduGeZE/21)